Legend of the White Horse

-Legend of the White Horse (original title: Biały smok) is a 1987 Polish-American adventure children's film directed by Jerzy Domaradzki and Janusz Morgenstern, based on the magic realism novel White Horse, Dark Dragon by Robert C. Fleet, who also wrote the screenplay.
+Legend of the White Horse (original title: Biały smok, lit.
+White Dragon) is a 1987 Polish-American adventure children's film directed by Jerzy Domaradzki and Janusz Morgenstern, based on the magic realism novel White Horse, Dark Dragon by Robert C. Fleet, who also wrote the screenplay.
 It was produced by Alina Szpak for CBS Theatrical Films, Legend Productions & Film Polski.
 The film is also a political satire.
 It was released on July 13, 1987.
 It was re-released in 2017 by Legend 44 Productions as White Horse, Dark Dragon; Legend 44 Productions is the successor to Legend Productions, the American co-producer and copyright holder of the feature.

 Plot

 The action takes place in a fictional Central European country, Karistan, where the beautiful Alta lives with her young blind daughter Jewel.
 Jewel has a friend in the form of an enigmatic white horse.
 Soon they meet an American visitor named Jim Martin, who has been sent to Karistan to prove that a new investment is not going to harm the environment in Karistan.